komodorio/docs/docs/Integrations/Sentry.md

 # Sentry Integration

-The Sentry <> Komodor integration allows you to see sentry issues in Komodor.
-For each service, Komodor automatically maps the relevant Sentry project to Komodor service and allows you to gain a full-service timeline: both relevant changes (deploys, config changes etc’) and issues from Sentry all in one place.
+The Sentry integration allows you to see sentry issues in Komodor.
+For each service, Komodor automatically maps the relevant Sentry project to Komodor services and allows you to gain a full-service timeline: both relevant changes (deploys, config changes etc’) and issues from Sentry will all be in one place.

 ## Installation

 ### Installation Steps

-1. Make sure the services you track on Komodor use the SENTRY_DSN environment variable.
+1. Make sure the services you track in Komodor use the SENTRY_DSN environment variable.
-1. Locate the Sentry installation tile on [Komodor Integration Settings](https://app.komodor.com/main/integration).
+1. Locate the Sentry installation tile on the [Komodor Integrations](https://app.komodor.com/main/integration) page.
-1. Click __Install__.
+1. Click __Install Integration__.
 1. A dialog will open with a webhook URL and a link to Sentry to define an internal integration.
 1. Go to your Sentry account and click on settings in the left menu.
 Click on Developer Settings in the settings menu:
 ![image6](https://user-images.githubusercontent.com/13674505/106886073-21c7f680-66ec-11eb-9129-91b36a84223c.png)